IvanoAlvino/wed-dashboard/memory-bank/activeContext.md

 # Active Context: WeAreDevelopers Conference Talk Rating Dashboard

 ## Current Work Focus
+**Average Rating Update Issue Fixed**: Successfully resolved the problem where average ratings were not updating after submitting a rating.
+The solution involved modifying the backend rating API to return updated talk statistics and updating the frontend to use this data for immediate local state updates.

+**Previous Work - UI Refresh Issue Fixed**: Successfully resolved the problem where clicking on stars to rate talks caused the entire UI to refresh.
+The fix involved removing unnecessary data reloading after rating changes while preserving functionality and user experience.

-**Frontend Code Refactoring Completed**: Successfully refactored all Angular components to separate templates and styles into individual files, improving code organization and maintainability.
+**Previous Work - Frontend Code Refactoring Completed**: Successfully refactored all Angular components to separate templates and styles into individual files, improving code organization and maintainability.
 All 4 components (star-rating, login, talk-list, popular-talks) now follow proper separation of concerns with external .html and .scss files.

 ## Project Current State
 **Status**: Fully functional MVP with JSON data integration and recording link functionality